Using Blackboard: Communication

 Establishing a community of online learners helps to make an online course seem more personal for the students.
 Blackboard offers features to promote the communication that's needed to build a community.
-Two features are the Discussion Board and the Collaboration Chat areas.
+Some people consider the Discussion Board to be the heart of an online course, in any case, it's a perfect place to communicate with your classmates and your instructor.
 Most online courses and many traditional classroom courses use the Discussion Board.

 Discussion Board